22 Messages to Actions Conversion Statistics

 How does context switching impact the ability to convert messages into actions?

-Context switching consumes up to 40% of productive time, with workers needing 23 minutes to refocus after each interruption.
-With 1,200 daily app switches, workers rarely achieve the sustained focus needed to properly convert complex messages into completed work.
+Context switching eats up to 40% of productive time, and each interruption costs another 23 minutes to refocus.
+At 1,200 daily app switches, workers almost never get the stretch of focus it takes to turn a complex message into finished work.

 What percentage of workers can effectively multitask between messages and execution?

-Research confirms that only 2.5% of people can multitask effectively without performance degradation.
-The remaining 97.5% experience diminished output quality and speed when attempting to simultaneously process messages and execute tasks, making automated task extraction essential for maintaining productivity.
+Research shows that only 2.5% of people can multitask effectively without their performance dropping.
+For everyone else, the 97.5%, both quality and speed fall off when they try to process messages and execute tasks at the same time.
+That’s why automated task extraction is essential to keeping productivity up.